 How Tax on Carried Interest Works

 Carried interest has historically been taxed as capital gains, just like income that might be derived from other types of investments (like stocks).
-It represents capital gains to the private equity fund itself, so it’s not treated as ordinary income to the general partner, and this generally means it’s taxed at a lesser rate.
+It represents capital gains to the private equity fund itself, so it’s not treated as ordinary income to the general partner, and this generally means it’s taxed at a lower rate.

-For those in the top income brackets, carried interest is typically subject to the 20% capital gains tax rate plus the 3.8% net investment income tax for a total tax burden of 23.8%.
-Contrast this with the highest tax bracket for ordinary income in the 2020 tax year—37% for single taxpayers with incomes over $518,400 (this threshold increases to $523,600 in the 2021 tax year)—and that’s a big tax break.
+For those in the top income brackets, carried interest is typically subject to the 20% capital gains tax rate, plus the 3.8% net investment income tax, for a total tax burden of 23.8%.
+Contrast this with the highest tax bracket for ordinary income in the 2020 tax year—37% for single taxpayers with incomes over $518,400, which increases to $523,600 in the 2021 tax year—and that’s a big tax break.

 How Does a Private Equity Fund Work?

 Private equity funds raise capital from investors and often use that money to buy companies that are struggling and badly need capital.
 A private equity fund may buy the business and put it on its feet again through revisions to operations, structure, or both.
-The fund makes the company profitable, then, it sells it again, either privately or through a public offering.
+The fund makes the company profitable and then it sells it again, either privately or through a public offering.
 Profits from the sale are passed on to the fund’s general and limited partners.

 The “private” part of the term relates to who these equity fund investors are.
 Private equity funds do not accept or solicit capital from the general public or retail investors—only from private investors.

 Reporting requirements are less exacting, so these funds can do what they do without revealing their target companies and their goals to competing investment funds and to the market, which could skew profits.

 The Investment Company Act of 1940 set the terms for investment companies.
 These private funds qualify for special tax treatment under the 3C1 and 3C7 exemptions of the Act, both of which limit the number of qualified investors they can have.